BotBuilderCommunity/botbuilder-community-dotnet/samples/Location Dialog Sample/README.md

 This sample demonstrates using the Location Dialog.

-Before running this sample you need to replace "<BING MAPS OR AZURE MAPS API KEY>" in LocationDialogSampleBot.cs with your Bing / Azure maps API key.
+Before running this sample you need to replace "BING MAPS OR AZURE MAPS API KEY" in LocationDialogSampleBot.cs with your Bing / Azure maps API key.

 The dialog in this case is configured to use Azure Maps, but this